In the past few years, businesses attention on mental health has increased significantly.

-Work-related stress can affect anyone at any level of the organisation and when it does, if it is not identified and managed, it can also impact on others who work with the person affected which further impacts the wider organisation.
+Work-related stress can affect anyone, in any role, at any level of the organisation and it is not identified and managed, it can also impact on others in the workplace, which further impacts the wider organisation.

 What factors cause it?

 Work-related stress can be caused by a number of factors.
-However, people are individuals, and may experience stress due to different reasons, so it is important to approach every instance of work-related stress as an individual case.
+However, people may experience stress due to different reasons, so it is important to approach every instance of work-related stress as an individual case.

 Some reasons for work-related stress include: